kuttysoftmy/chipper/docs/get-started.md

 ## Step 3: Testing Your Setup ✅

-Let’s verify that everything is working as expected by importing some test data included with Chipper.
-During this process, we’ll also pull the embedding model from Ollama if it hasn’t been downloaded yet.
+Let's verify that everything is working as expected by importing some test data included with Chipper.
+During this process, we'll also pull the embedding model from Ollama if it hasn't been downloaded yet.

 ### 3.1 Embed Test Data